gravitational/teleport/rfd/0185-k8s-access-non-cert-routing.md

 more unusual configuration.
 We have witnessed this in the past when it came to supporting the ability to explicitly provide the SNI to use when making requests.

+The key user we are working with has specified that they use the following Kubernetes clients:

+- `kubectl`

 ### Alternatives